projen/projen/docs/api/API.md

 [Version](#projen-version)|*No description*
 [XmlFile](#projen-xmlfile)|Represents an XML file.
 [YamlFile](#projen-yamlfile)|Represents a YAML file.
-[actions.GithubActionTypeScriptProject](#projen-actions-githubactiontypescriptproject)|Create a GitHub action with TypeScript.
+[actions.GitHubActionTypeScriptProject](#projen-actions-githubactiontypescriptproject)|Create a GitHub Action with TypeScript.
 [awscdk.AutoDiscover](#projen-awscdk-autodiscover)|Discovers and creates integration tests and lambdas from code in the project's source and test trees.
 [awscdk.AwsCdkConstructLibrary](#projen-awscdk-awscdkconstructlibrary)|AWS CDK construct library project.
 [awscdk.AwsCdkDeps](#projen-awscdk-awscdkdeps)|Manages dependencies on the AWS CDK.